PulijalaSaiRahul/Fake-News-Detection-System/README.md

 ![Entering News](https://github.com/vempatisaivishal/GlobalTruthHub/blob/main/images/image_1.png?raw=true)

 Users can enter the news they want to verify.
-GlobalTruthHub processes the entered news and provides an assessment of its authenticity, enriching the quality of the dataset.
+FactIT processes the entered news and provides an assessment of its authenticity, enriching the quality of the dataset.

 ### 2. Entry Point